-The invention, in one form thereof, is directed to a system including a laser shock peening apparatus and a controller to selectively control the laser shock peening apparatus.
-The controller is configured to direct the laser shock peening apparatus to laser shock peen the object to form at least one set of simultaneously formed, non-overlapping adjacent laser shock peened surfaces.
+The invention, in one form thereof, is directed to a method that involves laser shock peening an object to form at least one set of at least two simultaneously formed, non-overlapping adjacent laser shock peened surfaces.

-In one form, the controller is configured further to direct the laser shock peening apparatus to form a selective laser beam spot pattern on the object which is sufficient to enable the formation of at least two overlapping regions each having compressive residual stresses imparted by laser shock peening, wherein each region extends into the object from a respective laser shock peened surface.
+In one form, the laser shock peening step further includes the step of forming a selective laser beam spot pattern on the object which is sufficient to enable the formation of at least two overlapping regions each having compressive residual stresses imparted by laser shock peening, wherein each region extends into the object from a respective laser shock peened surface.

-In another form, the controller is configured further to direct the laser shock peening apparatus to form a selective laser beam spot pattern on the object which is sufficient to enable at least two respective shockwaves induced by laser shock peening in connection with the simultaneous formation of at least two respective non-overlapping adjacent laser shock peened surfaces to encounter one another within the object.
+In another form, the laser shock peening step further includes the step of forming a selective laser beam spot pattern on the object which is sufficient to enable at least two respective shockwaves induced by laser shock peening in connection with the simultaneous formation of at least two respective non-overlapping adjacent laser shock peened surfaces to encounter one another within the object.

-In another form, the controller is configured further to direct the laser shock peening apparatus to form a selective laser beam spot pattern on the object, which is configured to effectuate the formation of at least one row of spaced-apart shockwave intersection sites in the object.
-Each shockwave intersection site is defined by an encounter between shockwaves induced by laser shock peening traveling from neighboring spaced-apart laser beam spots.
+In another form, the laser shock peening step further includes the step of forming a selective laser beam spot pattern on the object, which is configured to effectuate the formation of at least one row of spaced-apart shockwave intersection sites in the object, wherein each shockwave intersection site is defined by an encounter between shockwaves induced by laser shock peening traveling from neighboring spaced-apart laser beam spots.

-In another form, the controller is configured further to direct the laser shock peening apparatus to form a selective laser beam spot pattern on the object which includes at least one row of laser beam spots arranged in spaced-apart overlapping pairs.
-The spatial relationship between adjacent pairs is sufficient to enable the formation of a shockwave intersection site disposed at least in part therebetween.
-Each shockwave intersection site is defined by an encounter between shockwaves induced by laser shock peening traveling from nearest neighbor laser beam spots of adjacent laser beam spot pairs.
+In another form, the laser shock peening step includes comprises the step of forming a selective laser beam spot pattern on the object including at least one row of laser beam spots arranged in spaced-apart overlapping pairs.
+The spatial relationship between adjacent pairs is sufficient to enable the formation of a shockwave intersection site disposed at least in part therebetween, wherein each shockwave intersection site is defined by an encounter between shockwaves induced by laser shock peening traveling from nearest neighbor laser beam spots of adjacent laser beam spot pairs.

-In another form, the controller is configured further to direct the laser shock peening apparatus to form a selective laser beam spot pattern on the object which includes at least one row of non-overlapping laser beam spots configured to define a selective pattern of shockwave intersection sites.
+In another form, the laser shock peening step further includes the step of forming a selective laser beam spot pattern on the object including at least one row of non-overlapping laser beam spots configured to define a selective pattern of shockwave intersection sites.
 Each shockwave intersection site is defined by an encounter between shockwaves induced by laser shock peening traveling from neighboring laser beam spots.

-In another form, the controller is configured further to direct the laser shock peening apparatus to form a selective laser beam spot pattern on the object which includes at least one row of overlapping laser beam spots.
-The spot pattern is configured to effectuate the formation of at least one row of spaced-apart shockwave intersection sites in the object.
-Each row of shockwave intersection sites is generally disposed between respective adjacent ones of the laser beam spot rows.
-Additionally, each shockwave intersection site is defined by an encounter between shockwaves induced by laser shock peening traveling from laser beam spots of adjacent rows.
+In another form, the laser shock peening step further includes the step of forming a selective laser beam spot pattern on the object including at least one row of overlapping laser beam spots, wherein the spot pattern is configured to effectuate the formation of at least one row of spaced-apart shockwave intersection sites in the object.
+Each row of shockwave intersection sites is generally disposed between respective adjacent ones of the laser beam spot rows, while each shockwave intersection site is defined by an encounter between shockwaves induced by laser shock peening traveling from laser beam spots of adjacent rows.

-In another form, the controller is configured further to direct the laser shock peening apparatus to sequentially form at least one selective laser beam spot pattern on the object.
-Each pattern is configured to effectuate the formation of at least one row of spaced-apart shockwave intersection sites in the object.
+In another form, the laser shock peening step further includes the step of sequentially forming at least one selective laser beam spot pattern on the object, wherein each pattern is configured to effectuate the formation of at least one row of spaced-apart shockwave intersection sites in the object.
 Each shockwave intersection site is defined by an encounter between shockwaves induced by laser shock peening traveling from neighboring laser beam spots.
+Preferably, each row of spaced-apart shockwave intersection sites associated with a respective laser beam spot pattern has a respective orientation characteristic defining a directional orientation of the shockwave intersection sites associated therewith.